bruvellu/terebratalia-wnts/wnt.md

 <!--Pathways can signal in parallel allowing for a unified action such as in archenteron invagination and endomesoderm specification in cnidarians [@Kumburegama2011-cv] or the polarity and ectodermal fates in frogs [@Huang2014-mf].-->

-Wnt expression is widely studied, yet some animal groups remain under-represented.
+Wnt expression is widely studied, but the receptor-context is lacking in several animal groups.
 From the three major bilaterian lineages, most Wnt studies covers vertebrates and ecdysozoans [@Wiese2018-hi].
-Fewer works have analyzed the Wnt signaling in the Spiralia, a major animal branch with a conserved early development based on spiral cleavage, but a great morphological diversity of larval and adult forms [@Hejnol2010-pq; @Martin-Duran2020-yc].
+Fewer works have analyzed the Wnt signaling in the Spiralia, a major animal branch with a conserved early development based on spiral cleavage, but a great morphological diversity of larval and adult body patterns [@Hejnol2010-pq; @Martin-Duran2020-yc].
 The analysis of typical spiralians, such as annelids and molluscs, revealed they have retained the ancestral Wnt complement [@Prudhomme2002-cv; @Cho2010-eb; @Janssen2010-dc], in contrast to ecdysozoans which lost several Wnt genes [@Murat2010-np; @Holstein2012-ec; @Chavarria2021-ps].
 For this reason Spiralia have much to contribute to our understanding on the evolution of Wnt axial patterning.
 However, far less is known about Wnt signaling in other spiralian groups.
 Brachiopoda is a spiralian group of sessile marine organisms with bivalve shells [@Hyman1959-mc].
-Despite its reduced adult morphology, the embryonic and larval stages undergo a series of morphogenetic changes, where a radially symmetric gastrula elongates and becomes subdivided into distinct body lobes with different morphologies [@Conklin1902-xv; @Franzen1969-mx].
+Despite its reduced adult morphology, the embryonic and larval stages undergo a series of morphogenetic changes, where a radially symmetric gastrula elongates and becomes subdivided into distinct lobes with different morphologies along the anteroposterior axis [@Conklin1902-xv; @Franzen1969-mx].

-Our study focus in the rhynchonelliform brachiopod *Terebratalia transversa* (Sowerby, 1846) whose embryogenesis is well-characterized [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf; @Freeman1993-rx] and a detailed fate map is available [@Freeman1993-zt].
+Our study focus in the rhynchonelliform brachiopod *Terebratalia transversa* (Sowerby, 1846) whose embryogenesis and fate map are well-characterized [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf; @Freeman1993-rx; @Freeman1993-zt].
-In addition, a number of molecular studies revealed genes involved in anterior patterning [@Passamaneck2011-wj; @Santagata2012-he] and mesoderm development [@Passamaneck2015-aw], as well as the expression domains of *Hox* genes during axial patterning [@Schiemann2017-wd; @Gasiorowski2019-ab], and the role of FGF signaling in mesoderm formation [@Andrikou2021-cc] which provide informative data to integrate with Wnt data to understand axial patterning.
+In addition, a number of molecular studies revealed genes involved in anterior patterning [@Passamaneck2011-wj; @Santagata2012-he] and mesoderm development [@Passamaneck2015-aw], as well as the expression domains of *Hox* genes during axial patterning [@Schiemann2017-wd; @Gasiorowski2019-ab], and the role of FGF signaling in mesoderm formation [@Andrikou2021-cc].

-In previous studies, we found that early Wnt signaling plays a role in the endomesoderm specification, and in the induction of posterior fates [@Martin-Duran2016-qa].
-In late stages, *wnt1* expression also demarcates the head--trunk boundary between the larval lobes of *T. transversa* and is probably involved in the patterning of the boundary [@Vellutini2016-lq].
+In previous studies, we found that Wnt signaling plays a role in the specification of endomesoderm and induction of posterior fates in early embryos [@Martin-Duran2016-qa], and that *wnt1* may be involved in the patterning of the head--trunk boundary in late embryos [@Vellutini2016-lq].
-Over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnt activity may also regulate the regional specification and differentiation of the body along the anteroposterior axis.
+Moreover, we found that over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnt activity may regulate the regional specification of the larval body along the anteroposterior axis.
-However, a full characterization of Wnt signaling components and their developmental expression with the receptor context is lacking in brachiopods.
+However, a full characterization of Wnt signaling components and their developmental expression with the receptor context is lacking for *T. transversa* in particular and for brachiopods more generally.

 <!--Toll [@Orus-Alcalde2021-ra]-->
 <!--anatomy [@Altenburger2009-dr; @Santagata2011-ry]-->